Delta Science Program & National Center for Ecological Analysis and Synthesis 2021 Synthesis Working Group

 Goals

-The working group is leveraging the Fall 2021 training and the collaborative setting to begin analyzing drivers of the estuarine aquatic food supply.
+The working group is leveraging the fall 2021 training and the collaborative setting to analyze drivers of the estuarine aquatic food supply.
 Products from this working group will offer strong scientific support to inform decision-making for restoration, protection of endangered species, and management of flow actions.
 The focus on food webs serves broad interagency goals, such as ecosystem function, resilience, and sustainability.
 Furthermore, comprehensive, spatially explicit, food-web modeling that is tied to environmental driving forces and conditions is a recommendation in the Independent Science Board's review of The Science of Non-native Species in a Dynamic Delta.

 Progress